Choosing a Kindergarten: Points to Ponder

 - Opt out clause – what if your child decides they don’t like the place after a few weeks: do you get your money back or at least some of it?

 - Drive to all the schools you are interested in at pick up and drop off times to check traffic situation.
 Very different on a weekday compared with a weekend day.

 - Does the school have an annual plan or curriculum that you can look at?

 - What sort of extra-curricular outings take place?

 - What is the dress code and how is it enforced?

 - Which subjects are offered at higher levels of the school?
-The British International School (Moscow) has a limited range of subjects and timetable clashes may prevent your child being able to take three sciences at IGCSE level.
+If you plan to be in place for several years and perhaps in the same school, don't be afraid to do some advance plotting.
+For example, The British International School (Moscow) has a limited range of subjects and timetable clashes may prevent your child being able to take three sciences at IGCSE level.
 At AAS in middle school, sciences are taught on a year by year basis, eg. Chemistry this year, then Biology next year, and Physics the following year which depending on when the child leaves may impact on ongoing educational choices.